Ana Novac

-Her journal was published as a book which was translated into a number of languages including French, German, Italian, Dutch and Hungarian.
-Its English title was The Beautiful Days of My Youth (1997).
+Novac translated the diary from its original Hungarian to French, the language it was first published in.
+The diary has been translated into a number of languages including English, German, Italian, Dutch and Hungarian.
+Its English title is The Beautiful Days of My Youth: My Six Months In Auschwitz and Plaszow (1997).
 She also published a number of other books and plays.
-She died in Paris.
+Novac died in Paris.
+In 2020, a play based on her diary debuted at the Jewish State Theater in Bucharest, Romania.